-WIOA requires that all in-school and out-of-school Youth programs make available 14 required elements.
+WIOA requires that all out-of-school Youth programs make available 14 required elements.
 Not only are all of these services available through Foothill WDB's Youth programs, but they also represent the core features of our program.
 Services include:

 - Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential; - 2.
-Alternative secondary school services, or dropout recovery services, as appropriate; - Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences - Summer employment opportunities and other employment opportunities available throughout the school year; - Pre-apprenticeship programs: - Internships and job shadowing; and - On-the-job training opportunities; - Occupational skill training, which includes priority consideration for training programs that lead to recognized postsecondary credentials that align with indemand industry sectors or occupations in the local area involved; - 5.
+Alternative secondary school services, or dropout recovery services, as appropriate; - 3.
+Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences - Summer employment opportunities and other employment opportunities available throughout the school year; - Pre-apprenticeship programs; - Internships and job shadowing; and - On-the-job training opportunities; - Occupational skill training, which includes priority consideration for training programs that lead to recognized postsecondary credentials that align with indemand industry sectors or occupations in the local area involved; - 5.
 Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster;

 - 6. Leadership development opportunities, including community service and peercentered activities encouraging responsibility and other positive social and civic behaviors; - 7.
 Supportive services; - 8.
 Adult mentoring for a duration of at least 12 months, that may occur both during and after program participation; - 9.
 Follow-up services for not less than 12 months after the completion of participation; - 10.
 Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling, as well as referrals to counseling, as appropriate to the needs of the individual youth; - 11.
 Financial literacy education.
 Having the skills to manage finances is critical for young people just starting out in the workforce.
-Financial literacy goes beyond just understanding "needs" and "wants" to making important decisions about budgeting, taking on educational debt, using credit cards, and making large purchase commitments like a lease, mortgage, or car payment.
-Many young people have not received any type of financial education when they get ready to start working.
-Being smart about money means learning the skills to balance your budget, manage debts, and increase your economic health.; - 12.
+Financial literacy goes beyond just understanding "needs" and "wants" to making important decisions about budgeting, taking on educational debt, using credit cards, and making large purchase commitments like a lease, mortgage, or car payment; - 12.
 Entrepreneurial skills training (additional information is provided below); - 13.
 Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - 14.
 Activities that help youth prepare for and transition to postsecondary education and training.